Johnson-MintyC/dine-roulette/README.md

 Initial concept and and how the app could flow and interactive was done on Figma,
 </br>
-this did revealed the amount paths this app would and the amount of potential calls would be needed to the backend
+this did revealed the amount paths this app would require and the amount of potential calls would be needed to the backend
 </br>
 [Share](https://www.figma.com/file/bUONj8siujR7CFDPURElbo/Dine-Roulette?node-id=0%3A1)
 </br>